 For newbies out there, you should know that market players are closely watching the battle for the keys to the Élysée Palace because Marine Le Pen, a vocal Eurosceptic, has a legit chance to win and possibly push for an EU referendum in France.

 How does the election process work again?

-This year, the first round is scheduled on April 23, while the potential second round is scheduled on May 7.
+This year, the first round is scheduled for April 23, while the potential second round is scheduled for May 7.